pseusys/SeasideVPN/README.md

 My first program in `Rust` written after I have finished all the [rustanomicon](https://doc.rust-lang.org/nomicon/).

 See detailed documentation [here](./viridian/reef/README.md).

+## Usage disclaimer

+Before exploring Seaside VPN code and use cases, please make sure you read and completely understood the following statement:

+> Everyone who ever participated in Seaside VPN creation, development and testing DOES respect the supremacy of laws and other legal obligations.
+> Seaside VPN is neither designed, nor intended for any usage that violates any local rules and legislation.
+> Please, do not under any circumstances use any part of this code for any criminal activity.
+> The whole Seaside VPN project was started as a research attempt, and so it should stay.
+> None of the potentially dangerous usage of this technology is encouraged and will be supported, and thus Seaside VPN developers should not be accountable for any legal damage it could cause.

 ## General launching commands